 Free available chlorine residual is maintained out of the clearwell and into the distribution system for secondary disinfection purposes to reduce the potential for microbial re-growth within the distribution system, and in accordance with section 1-5 of Schedule 1, O.Reg.170/03.
-During the inspection review period, the lowest free chlorine residual in the distribution system was 1.01 mg/L, exceeding the minimum distribution system chlorine residual regulatory limit of 0.05 mg/L.
+During the inspection review period the minimum distribution system chlorine residuals reported exceeded the regulatory limit of 0.05 mg/L.